-It is important that all workers understand our church's agreed safeguarding procedures and attend BUGB Excellence in Safeguarding training at least once every 4 years.
+It is important that all workers understand our church's agreed safeguarding procedures and attend BUGB Excellence in Safeguarding training at least once every four years.
 Where a worker is successfully recruited but has not yet been able to attend the training, they should be given a copy of the Baptist Union of Great Britain's Gateway to Level 2 Excellence in Safeguarding booklet and asked to complete the relevant sections.
-Any additional specialist training will also be arranged where needed, for example, in First Aid.
+Additional specialist training will also be arranged where needed, for example, in First Aid.

-Young leaders under 18 years of age
+Young helpers under 18 years of age

-In law, young leaders under the age of 18 are children and cannot be treated as adult members of a team.
-Training and mentoring will be given to ensure that they are helped to develop attitudes and experience.
-Young leaders must always be closely supervised by an adult leader and never given sole responsibility for a group of children.
-When considering ratios of staff to children, young leaders need to be counted as children, not leaders.
-The safeguarding procedures apply to a young leader just as they do to any other person.
-Parent / carer permission needs to be sought for young leaders just as you would for any other person less than 18 years of age.
+In law, young helpers under the age of 18 are children and cannot be treated as adult members of a team.
+Training and mentoring will be given to ensure that they are helped to develop and hone their skills, attitudes and experience.
+Young helpers must always be closely supervised by an adult leader and never given sole responsibility for a group of children.
+When considering ratios of staff to children, young helpers need to be counted as children, not leaders.
+The safeguarding procedures apply to a young helper just as they do to any other person.
+Parent / carer permission needs to be sought for young helpers to attend an event or help with a children's group just as you would for any other person under 18 years of age.